 Guardiola replaced Manuel Pellegrini in 2016 as Manchester City boss.
 His first season was a difficult one as City finished third in the Premier League, behind Chelsea and Tottenham Hotspur.

 Their domination of English football briefly ended in 2019/20 when Liverpool stole their Premier League crown.

-Guardiola has repeatedly failed to deliver the UEFA Champions League title for Manchester City.
+Guardiola struggled to deliver the UEFA Champions League title for Manchester City.
 In 2017/18, despite winning the Premier League at a canter and the League Cup, they were beaten by Liverpool in the quarter-finals.